xwu/xwu-swift-numerics/numeric-protocols.md

 ## Introduction

-Two proposals, [SE-0067: Enhanced floating-point protocols][ref 11-10] and
+Three proposals, [SE-0067: Enhanced floating-point protocols][ref 11-10],
-[SE-0104: Protocol-oriented integers][ref 9-4], were implemented in Swift 3 and
+[SE-0104: Protocol-oriented integers][ref 9-4], and [SE-0233: Make `Numeric`
-4 (respectively) and together account for the basic design enabling generic programming with numbers.
+refine a new `AdditiveArithmetic` protocol][ref 21-0], are implemented in Swift 3, 4, and 5 (respectively) and together account for the basic design enabling generic programming with numbers.
 Those documents remain valuable sources of information regarding the motivations and design considerations behind the existing protocols.

+The __`AdditiveArithmetic`__ protocol, new for Swift 5, defines the additive arithmetic operators and `zero` to enable algorithms generic over scalars and vectors.
+It refines `Equatable`; __it does _not_ refine `ExpressibleByIntegerLiteral`__.

 The __`Numeric`__ protocol is intended to provide a basis for performing generic arithmetic on both integer and floating-point values.
-It refines `Equatable` and `ExpressibleByIntegerLiteral`; __it does _not_ refine `Comparable`__.
+It refines `AdditiveArithmetic` (or, in Swift 4.2 and earlier, `Equatable`) and `ExpressibleByIntegerLiteral`; __it does _not_ refine `Comparable`__.

 The __`SignedNumeric`__ protocol refines `Numeric` to add negation for those